 “Our way of thinking is very difficult to copy or even to understand.”

 Toyota thinking is informed by four elements shown in the image at right.
-Few of us can legitimately claim to understand how each element informs Toyota thinking and, especially, kaizen thinking.
-People vastly underestimate Cho-san’s words.
+Few of us “Westerners” can legitimately claim to understand how these four element inform Toyota thinking and, especially, kaizen thinking.
+Nevertheless, leaders have choices.

 1. Undertake a big challenge: Try to copy Toyota

-Leaders who are strongly motivated can learn the four elements over time – but only up to a point.
-While they may be able to understand it partially, it will be nearly impossible for them to understand it fully and truly feel it; it will not become part of them.
-Yet, a partial understanding can be good enough to enjoy some success.
+Leaders who are strongly motivated can learn the four elements over time.
+It will be nearly impossible for them to understand it fully and truly internalize it, yet a high level of understanding can be gained over time That is good enough to enjoy a considerable amount of success.

 2. Get help: Hire a kaizen coach for 20-plus years

-Most organizations will need to have a long-term relationship with a kaizen (business process) coach, much in the same way that pro golfers have a coach throughout their careers.
+Most organizations will need to have a long-term relationship with a kaizen coach (former Toyota person), much in the same way that pro golfers have a coach throughout their careers.

 The third choice is: